dr14-make/ESPDComponents/Documentation/Components/Wheel.md

 ## Overview

-The Wheel component models the coupling between rotational (driveline) and translational (vehicle body) domains.
-It represents a rigid wheel with rolling radius that converts torque to traction force under a zero-slip assumption.
+The Wheel component models the coupling between rotational (driveline) and translational (vehicle body) domains, with explicit consideration of normal force for traction limits.
+This is critical for modeling realistic acceleration, braking, and the effects of load transfer.

 ---